 Rawson, the author of Wicked Words, says “suck” was apparently a taboo word decades before its sexual sense appeared in print in the Pearl.

 As evidence, he cites the “watered-down text” of Matthew 24:19 in Noah Webster’s 1833 revision of the King James Version “for family consumption.”

 Webster changed “And woe unto them that are with child, and to them that give suck in those days!” to “And woe to them that are with child, and to them that nurse infants in those days!”
 Many modern biblical translations use a similar, “suck”-less wording.

-A few other negative terms from the “suck” family showed up in the first half of the 20th century, including “suck eggs” (to be mean or irritable, 1903), “suck eggs!” (an exclamation of hostility or dismissal, 1906), and “suck the hind tit or teat” (to be inferior or a loser, 1940).
+A few other negative terms from the “suck” family showed up in the first half of the 20th century, including “to suck eggs” (to be mean or irritable, 1903), “go suck eggs!” (an exclamation of hostility or dismissal, 1906), and “to suck the hind tit or teat” (to be inferior or a loser, 1940).

-However, new positive senses for “suck” also showed up, such as “suck it up” (to work up one’s courage in the face of adversity, 1967).
+However, new positive senses for “suck” showed up in the 20th century, such as “suck it up” (to work up one’s courage in the face of adversity, 1967).

 The use of “suck” as a slang verb meaning “to be contemptible or disgusting” appeared later in the 20th century, according to citations in the OED.